Romans-I-XVI/Roku-gameEngine/README.md

 ##### cameraSetZoom(zoom_x as Float, zoom_y as Float) as Void
 When zoom_y is provided, the zoom can be different for x and y, meaning the image will be stretched.
 ##### cameraSetFollow(instance as Object, [mode as Integer]) as Void
 Sets the camera to follow the provided instance.
 Mode can be 0 or 1, the default is 0.
-In mode 0, the camera will not move beyond the frame boundaries.
-In mode 1, the camera will keep the instance centered no matter what, meaning if the instance is towards the edge of the frame, black will be shown.
+In mode 0, the camera will not move beyond the canvas boundaries.
+In mode 1, the camera will keep the instance centered no matter what, meaning if the instance is towards the edge of the canvas, black will be shown.
 ##### cameraUnsetFollow() as Void
 Stops following the instance if one was being followed.
 ##### cameraFitToScreen() as Void
-This fits the game to the screen regardless of the screen aspect ratio.
+This fits the game canvas to the screen regardless of the screen aspect ratio.
 This makes it so a game can be made at any size and black bars will be shown on the top/bottom or left/right if the game aspect ratio is not the same as the TV's.
+##### cameraCenter() as Void
+This centers the game canvas.
 ##### cameraCenterToInstance(instance as Object, [mode as Integer]) as Void
 This function is used internally when the camera is set to follow an instance, however it can be used manually if you want to center to an object only once.
 See cameraSetFollow() for a description of mode options.